 We all know that sports betting can be a bit challenging, so it’s nice that you can start your account off with a profit.
-However, if you’ve never researched these bonuses before, you’ll want to read through our guide.
+However, if you’ve never researched these sportsbook promos before, you’ll want to read through our guide.
 They’re not all the same and some of them – surprise, surprise – have strings attached.

 Not All Bonuses Are Equal

-The first thing you’ll want to discover is what type of bonus is being offered.
+The first thing you’ll want to discover is what type of bonus is offered.
 Some sportsbooks will be straight up with you and put cash in your account.
 Others will be on the gimmicky side.
 See for yourself by checking out promos at the best sports betting sites like FanDuel, DraftKings, and Caesars.

 Free Play: A free play is basically the sportsbook giving you a free bet.
 If you lose, then your bonus is gone.
 If you win, you get to keep the profits.
-Since you don’t actually keep the free play amount, usually free play bonuses come with a higher percentage.
+Since you don’t keep the free play amount, usually, free play bonuses come with a higher percentage.
 That’s one way that they catch your attention.

-So you’ve heard the saying that there’s no such thing as a free lunch, right?
+So you’ve heard the saying that there’s no such thing as a free lunch.
 That’s the case with bonuses.
-All bonuses come with a rollover attached to it, which is simply to protect the sportsbook from having you deposit, them paying you a generous bonus, and you withdrawing your money plus the bonus.
-However, you have to be careful here because some sportsbooks have small rollovers just to protect themselves with a layer of security while others take advantage of this rule.
+All bonuses come with a rollover attached to it, which is simply to protect the sportsbook from having you deposit, then paying a generous bonus, and you withdrawing your money plus the bonus.
+However, you have to be careful here because some sportsbooks have small rollovers to protect themselves with a layer of security while others take advantage of this rule.